chrome-php/chrome/README.md

 ### Save downloads

-You can set a path to save downloaded files.
+You can set the path to save downloaded files.

 ```php
 // After creating a page.